ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • Why is it important to understand the secondary customer?

 Determining if you have more than one core customer and then taking the time to identify both will dramatically increase your success.
-As the great Peter Drucker said,the purpose of a company is to create a customer… the only profit center is the customer.”
-This is a process that is very common for companies to dismiss, but extremely important for long term success.
+As the great Peter Drucker said,The purpose of a company is to create a customer… the only profit center is the customer.”
+This is a process that is very common for companies to dismiss, but extremely important for long-term success.
 Being able to identify customers that generate the most revenue and profit potential is one of the best things you can do

 There is a lot more work to nail down your core customers, but this will get you started down the right path.
 So please give some thought to your core customer and determine if you have one or if you have a primary and secondary.
 Then, get to work identifying who they are and what their needs are.